kodefluence/altair/README.md

 Open source API gateway written in Go.
 Designed to be distributed, lightweight, simple, fast, reliable, cross platform, programming language agnostic and robust - by default.

-## Notice

-This software is still in *alpha version*, which may contain several hidden bugs that can cause data loss or unexpected behaviour.

 ## Architecture Diagram

 <br>